The Role of Yeast in Wine Making [Ultimate Guide]

 Red wine fermentation require temperatures to reach 26 - 30 °C = 78.8 - 86°F for the pigments to be extracted from the grape skins.
 It is common to warm the fermenting juice artificially to help this happen.
 This has to be done carefully, as yeast die quickly in the heat.

 White wine fermentation may require the fermenting juice to be cooled to 12 - 15°C = 53.6 - 59°F to help preserve the delicate varietal characteristics.
-These flavor and aromatic compounds are destroyed in high temperatures
+These flavors and aromatic compounds are destroyed in high temperatures

 Nutrients for Yeasts